 If you're a long-time player of The Sims 4 you're probably familiar with Lot Traits, which were added to the game to coincide with the release of the City Living expansion pack in late 2016.

 Similar to the Personality Traits belonging to the Sims themselves, Lot Traits add depth to gameplay by buffing emotions, affecting skill or relationship gains, or causing random events to occur on the lot they're applied to.
+You're able to add them to any lot, though the traits will differ depending on what game pack, expansion you have installed

 Lot Perks are in many ways very similar, at least in terms of the benefits they grant.
 Exclusive (at least for the moment) to the Tiny Living Residential lot type, Lot Perks can't be directly applied by the player, but are awarded when you reach a new Tier (see Tiers, above).